Pavan-1997/AWS_CodePipeline_CI_CD/README.md

     Click on Launch instance

-    * Using tags helps in management and isolation of the AWS resources
+   ** Using tags helps in the management and isolation of the AWS resources

 5. Login to the EC2 instance using terminal